The 2019 foodservice industry: your complete survival guide

 NEW: whether you decide to go with a pre-existing platform or design your own, there’s no denying that hole punched loyalty cards are out – with loyalty apps being the next big thing.
 There are fantastic business-ready apps already out there (ie Wealie), but by investing in your own business’ loyalty app, you can track food preferences, offer queue skipping services, send automatic check-ins to a customers’ Facebook page and even incorporate a payment page.
 As Flurry Analytics records, 86% of the time smartphones are in use, owners are operating an app, indicating a clear preference for apps.

-For more information or insights, fill in our form to get in touch with your local team today!
+For more information or insights on Commerical restaurant equipment, fill in our form to get in touch with your local team today!